CityofToronto/bdit_data-sources/volumes/ecocounter/readme.md

 ## Discontinuities

-In January of 2024, it was determined that several sites were undercounting relative to other counting methods.
-To address this, the sensitivity of these sites was increased.
-As a result of the change however, we now expect to have some degree of discontinuity in the data where counts before and after a certain point in time may not be directly comparable.

-While we're still working through how best to handle this, we have recorded the times and sites that were effected in a new table, `ecocounter.discontinuities`.
+Since 2023, periodic ground-truth counts have been used to calibrate sensors.
+Following these studies, if sensitivity of a sensor is adjusted, the new sensitivity is logged in `ecocounter.sensitivity_history` and will result in a discontinuity in the raw volumes.
+However, if you use `ecocounter.counts.calibrated_volumes`, you should not see a discontinuity as both before and after volumes are adjusted to match ground-truth observations using appropriate calibration factors.

 ## Using the Ecocounter API